 - Add the carrots and potatoes and cook and stir for two minutes.

-- Add the onion and cook and stir until the onions are transparent.
+- Set the heat to low.
+Add the onion and cook and stir until the onions are translucent.

 - Add the flour and mix thoroughly, be careful that the mix doesn’t burn.

-- Add the milk and paprika and stir until the mix is uniform.
-Boil over very low heat until you obtain a heavy sauce.
+- Add the milk , parsley and paprika and stir until the mix is uniform.
+Boil over very low heat until you obtain a rich sauce.

 - Season with salt and pepper to taste.